NorbertVarga/SpringBootDemoApp/README.md

 When you start the program it will generate 30 different products.
 `.../add-one-product/1-30`

-### Add more product to the Cart by id
+### Add more products to the Cart by id
 `http://localhost:8080/api/cart/add-more-product?productId=3&quantity=5` **GET**
-*You can put more pieces from a specified product to your cart*
+*You can put more pieces of a specified product to your cart*

 Here we use simple parameters in the URL.
 `...?productId=1-30&...`